agentmorris/camera-trap-ml-survey/README.md

 <!--&nbsp;&nbsp;&nbsp;&nbsp;[Papers I don't have access to](#papers-i-dont-have-access-to-but-would-read-if-i-did)
 &nbsp;&nbsp;&nbsp;&nbsp;[Papers that are redundant citations](#papers-that-are-more-or-less-pre-publication-versions-of-another-paper-that-is-already-included)  -->

-## Camera trap platforms using ML (or at least thinking about ML)
+## Camera trap systems using ML

-I've broken this category out into "platforms that look like they're being actively developed" and "platforms that are less active".
+I've broken this category out into "systems that look like they're being actively developed" and "systems that are less active".
 This assessment is based on visiting links and searching the Web; if I've incorrectly put something in the latter category, please <a href="mailto:agentmorris+cameratrapsurvey@gmail.com">let me know</a>!

-### Platforms that appear to be in active development
+### Systems that appear to be in active development

 #### Wildlife Insights